 My wife is going to the UK to attend a sports training course.
 The provider there requires advance payment.
 The cost is in British pounds.
 I need to transfer money over to cover it.

 When I did an international money transfer from the U.S. to Canada a few years ago, CurrencyFair gave the best exchange rate.
 Since then, CurrencyFair pulled out of the U.S. due to regulatory requirements (they can still send into the U.S. but not out of the U.S.).
 OFX, previously known as USForex, came second at that time.
 I heard ads from a service called TransferWise in some podcasts.
-I also saw ads from a service called Zenbanx in the Bloomberg financial news app.
 I decided to check them out and see which one can do the transfer at the lowest fee this time.

 The fee for an international money transfer comes in two flavors.
 It can be an explicit service fee, and it can be a less-favorable exchange rate.
 You have to consider both the explicit service fee and the implicit markup on the exchange rate to get the total cost, especially when you are transferring a large amount.